PTB-SR/ocdb/docs/addingdata.rst

 A few notes on the current organisation of the BibTeX bibliography and conventions used:

 * Journal names are *not* abbreviated, but the full (official) journal names.
 * Titles are not in title case, but only the first word capitalised.
+Use LaTeX inline math mode for sub- and superscripts.
 * DOIs are provided wherever possible.
 * BibTeX keys follow a simple schema, always starting with the name of the first author: